 Introduction

 This analysis includes information of the 22 countries that are part of the Regional Cooperative Agreement for Research (RCA): Australia, Bangladesh, Cambodia, China, Fiji, India, Indonesia, Japan, Laos, Malaysia, Mongolia, Myanmar, Nepal, New Zealand, Pakistan, Palau, Philippines, Singapore, South Korea, Sri Lanka, Thailand, and Vietnam.
-The findings presented in this report include internal data provided by IAEA and information provided by national experts through the implementation of an online survey conducted between February to April, 2020.
+The findings presented in this report include analysis of internal data provided by IAEA and information provided by national experts through the implementation of an online survey conducted between February to April, 2020.
 From the total 22 countries, 19 participated in the online survey.
-The three countries that did not take part on the online survey were Fiji, New Zealand, and Singapore
+The three countries that did not take part on the online survey were Fiji, New Zealand, and Singapore.

 The map below shows all the countries that are part of this study.